yijian002/jquery-imageuploader-js/README.md

 * You should have a section of your page that you want the uploader to take over.
 The uploader will work on a div or section, and will empty it before setting up.
 I suggest having a non-js solution in this section, so that when the uploader starts up, it can clear your nonjs solution in favor of itself.

-* Start up the plugin by calling the plugin on the section it's supposed to take over.
+* Start it up by calling the plugin on the section it's supposed to take over.

       $('.upload-box').uploader(options);